I remember the late nights cuddled in a large duvet with one parent on each side and endless snacks on the bed. This was our monthly movie night.

-And from the classics to one that’s motivating, here are some of the best picks we have for them:
+And from the classics to one that’s motivating, here are some of (in our humble opinion) the best movies for tweens.

 This 2007 American move is how we control our own fate and have the power to make decisions that can change our future.
 Hilary Swank plays a teacher, Erin, who starts to teach at-risk students in a public high school in LA.
 The movie focuses on racism and the Holocaust and teaches kids and adults alike to believe that education can help overcome social disadvantages and that they always have a choice.